Poland 1990 Solidarity 100,000 Zloty

 in GdaÄsk Bogdan Lis.

-activity developed on a large scale.
-Countrywide underground
+independent activity developed on a large scale.
+Countrywide

-of leaflets and badges, a few thousand book and press
+numbers of leaflets and badges, a few thousand book

 demonstrations were held to manifest support for "Solidarnoæ"",